 Climate changes will likely affect marine transportation infrastructure and logistics in many ways, both positive and negative.

 Impacts on Ships and Sea Lanes

 Ships are sensitive to many factors, including the depth of a channel and the extent of sea ice.
 Increasing temperatures could reduce the amount of sea ice in many important shipping lanes, extending the shipping season.
 Warmer winters will likely lead to less snow and ice accumulation on vessels, decks, and rigging in marine transportation.
-In the Arctic, warmer temperatures could also open up the possibility of a Northwest Passage, which could reduce shipping times and distances.
+In the Arctic, warmer temperatures could also open up the possibility of a Northwest Passage during portions of the year, which could reduce shipping times and distances.
 However, these new passages may also provide a pathway for invasive species transport and survival.

 Changes in precipitation can affect shipping in many ways.
-Flooding could close shipping channels, and increased runoff from extreme precipitation events could cause silt and debris to build up, leading to shallower channels.
-Changes in precipitation patterns could also affect the rate at which sediments accumulate, which may also make existing channels shallower and less accessible.
+Flooding could close shipping channels, and increased runoff from extreme precipitation events could cause silt and debris to build up, leading to shallower and less accessible channels.
+Channels that are not regularly maintained or have a lower capacity to store sedimentation are more vulnerable to abrupt disruptions in service.
+More severe storms could also increase disruptions in marine travel and shipping.
 In areas experiencing increasing drought, water levels could periodically decrease, limiting inland shipping on rivers.
-More severe storms could increase disruptions in marine travel and shipping.

 Impacts on Ports and Infrastructure

 Like other coastal infrastructure, harbor facilities, including docks and bridges, may have to be raised and fortified to accommodate higher tides and storm surges as sea levels rise.